 Miami.
 See it like a native. was an award winning ad campaign in the late 1970s.
 The most popular ad poster was kinda risqué and I read that it is still not allowed on Facebook.
-You can buy one of the vintage posters on eBay for $5,000.
+You could once buy one of the vintage posters on eBay for $5,000.

 Various parodies naturally ensued, like this Miami Herald magazine article and this t-shirt.